wp-plugins/bulletproof-security/readme.txt

 = Is BulletProof Security BuddyPress/bbPress Compatible? =

-Yes, BulletProof Security works with all BuddyPress/bbPress site types.
+Yes.
+BulletProof Security works with all BuddyPress/bbPress site types.

 = Is BulletProof Security Compatible with subdomain websites and subdirectory websites? =

-Yes, BulletProof Security works on all types of WordPress installations including "Giving WordPress Its Own Directory" (GWIOD) websites.
+Yes.
+BulletProof Security works on all types of WordPress installations including "Giving WordPress Its Own Directory" (GWIOD) websites.

 = Can I add my own .htaccess code to the BulletProof Security .htaccess files? =

-Yes, add any additional security code to BulletProof Security Custom Code.
+Yes.
+Add any additional custom htaccess security code to BulletProof Security Custom Code.
 Your custom .htaccess code will be saved permanently or until you delete it.
-Please view the Read Me
-Help button in Custom Code for specific details.
+Please view the Read Me Help button in Custom Code for specific details and Custom Code setup steps.

 = Does BulletProof Security automatically create or write .htaccess files? =

-Yes, BulletProof Security automatically creates customized .htaccess website security files for your specific website with AutoMagic and BPS Custom Code.
+Yes.
+BulletProof Security automatically creates customized .htaccess website security files for your specific website with either the Setup Wizard or the Manual AutoMagic controls on the htaccess Core Security Modes page.
 BulletProof Security also offers full manual control of editing .htaccess files using the built-in .htaccess File Editor.
 The BPS Master .htaccess files are pre-made.
-When you click the AutoMagic buttons your .htaccess Master files are created with specific code for your specific website.
+When you run the Setup Wizard or click the AutoMagic buttons your .htaccess Master files are created with specific code for your specific website.
 You can add additional code to BPS Custom Code or edit the .htaccess files directly or create completely new .htaccess master files from within the WordPress Dashboard using the built-in BPS File Editor or Custom Code - no FTP required - no Web Host Control Panel required.
-Automation is great, but having both AutoMagic, Custom Code and full manual editing control makes BulletProof Security very versatile.
+Automation is great, but also having full manual editing control makes BulletProof Security very versatile.

 = Security Log File Automation - Automatically Zipped, Emailed and Replaced =